 PROGRAM OBJECTIVE AND DESCRIPTION: West Virginia's Department of Commerce worked closely with the DHSEM, who manages disaster preparedness, mitigation, response, and recovery across West Virginia, by coordinating with all responsible government agencies, emergency managers, and first responders and the Governor's Office.
-The severe storms, flooding, landslides, and mudslides of June 22-29, 2016, severely impacted the 12 declared counties.
-Many of the affected communities are small municipalities who were already dealing with pre-disaster community and capacity challenges, including declining populations, strained economies, economically vulnerable residents, and significant blight.
+The severe storms, flooding, landslides, and mudslides of June 22-29, 2016 severely impacted the 12 declared counties.
+Many of the affected communities are small municipalities who were already dealing with pre-disaster community and capacity challenges, including declining populations, strained economies. economically vulnerable residents, and significant blight.
 Recovery will require local capacity to address complex problems in infrastructure, housing, commerce, community resources, and the natural environment.
 Thus, West Virginia will use CDBG-DR funds for long-term State planning and rebuilding efforts.
 Some of the planning funds are intended for use in the following categories: planning, community outreach and implementation of neighborhood recovery strategies; environmental review of zoning and land use changes; integration of local land use and geographical planning.
-All associated activities will be have a focus on the full development of a comprehensive resiliency strategy for the State.
+All associated activities will be having a focus on the full development of a comprehensive resiliency strategy for the State.
+As an example, the State is currently examining the benefits of geographically realigning its Regional Planning and Development Councils to ensure optimal management of state and federal resources.
+A realignment such as this effort was suggested by FEMA's Recovery Support Strategy for DR-4273 under which it was noted that state and local recovery capacity was strained after the disaster.
+With an eye toward a more resilient future, the State is heeding the advice of its federal partners and will invest some of the planning funds to further examine the viability of such a structure as well as how best to ensure that all benefits to its communities are maximized.
 A primary use of these funds will be to provide support for the State Resiliency Office's development of a disaster recovery and response plan to address long-term recovery and pre / post disaster hazard mitigation.